Introduction

 -

 Isomer: In chemistry, isomers are compounds with the same molecular formula but different structural arrangements.
-For instance, glucose and fructose are isomers because they both have the formula C6H12O6 but differ in their atomic arrangements.
+Take this case: glucose and fructose are isomers because they both have the formula C6H12O6 but differ in their atomic arrangements.

 -